 The General Achievement Test (GAT) is designed specifically for students in the middle years of schooling.
-This test is a school-administered assessment which provides a reliable and objective measurement of students’ proficiency across the core skills of Mathematics, Reading and Language and Writing.
-GAT can be offered at a time that suits your school’s assessment calendar and can be taken by the same students at the beginning of the year and then again at the end of the year.
+It is a comprehensive and robust assessment of the core skills of Mathematics, Reading and Language, and Writing.

 GAT Test Details